1. Artichoke Facts

 According to legend the artichoke was created when the Greek God, Zeus turned his love interest into a "thistle" after being rejected.
 Despite its beginnings, the ancient population considered it to be full of health benefits, using it as an aphrodisiac, a diuretic, a breath freshener and a deodorant.

-- • Purple Baby Anzio
+- • Purple Italian Globe

 - • The Big Heart